AndreyGS/MinimalMath/ReadMe.md

 ## How to use

+There is a several working methods that may get an interest of some kind in MiniMath class:

+- *static Double abs(double number)* - returns absolute value of a giving double number;
+- *static SlashedDouble abs(SlashedDouble number)* - returns SlashedDouble that holds absolute value of number that argument holds;
+- *static Double floor(double number)* - returns the largest (closest to positive infinity) double value that is less than or equal to the argument and is equal to a mathematical integer.
+- *static SlashedDouble floor(SlashedDouble sdnum)* - returns the SlashedDouble that hold largest (closest to positive infinity) double value that is less than or equal to the number that argument holds, and is equal to a mathematical integer;
+- *static Double ceil(double number)* - returns the smallest (closest to negative infinity) double value that is greater than or equal to the argument and is equal to a mathematical integer;
+- *static SlashedDouble ceil(SlashedDouble sdnum)* - returns the SlashedDouble that holds the smallest (closest to negative infinity) double value that is greater than or equal to the number that argument holds, and is equal to a mathematical integer;
+- *static Double fraction(double number)* - returns fractional part of double number that is closest to zero;
+- *static SlashedDouble fraction(SlashedDouble sdnum)* - returns SlashedDouble that holds fractional part of number that argument holds, that is closest to zero;
+- *static Double mult(double number1, double number2)* - makes a multiplication;
+- *static SlashedDouble mult(SlashedDouble number1, SlashedDouble number2)* - makes a multiplication;
+- *static Double div(double dividend, double divisor)* - makes a division;
+- *static SlashedDouble div(SlashedDouble dividend, SlashedDouble divisor)* - makes a division;
+- *static Double pow(double number, double power)* - returns the value of the number raised to the giving power;
+- *static SlashedDouble pow(SlashedDouble sdnum, SlashedDouble sdpow)* - returns the SlashedDouble that hold value of the number that sdnum holds raised to the giving power that sdpow holds;

+You are also may try to use some functionality of SlashedDouble objects - this have many public methods, but no documentation for them is included for now.
+All I can say, this class is made for slicing standart double value, than separately operating with its parts - an exponent, mantissa and sign - and finally put them all together in double again.

-There is a two working methods that may get an interest of some kind - *MiniMath.mult()*, and *MiniMath.pow()*.
-In the *main()* method of *MiniMath* class you can find 2 two level test cycles of *MiniMath.pow()* function according to *java.lang.Math.pow()*, where random numbers and powers in staged manner applying to both of them (amplitudes of numbers and according powers are from 10^39 till 10^-40) and if result is not the same prints it out to the screen.
+If you want to test MiniMath.pow() - there, in MiniMath.main(), is you can find 2 two level test cycles (yes, 2 cycles with two levels) of *MiniMath.pow()* function according to *java.lang.Math.pow()*, where random numbers and powers in staged manner applying to both of them (amplitudes of numbers and according powers are from 10^38 till 10^-41) and if result is not the same prints it out to the screen.

 ## License